timtimtim40/tictactoe/README.md

 > `java TicTacToeServer`

 Step 3.
-Open 2 more cmd and run the clients with localhost as the ip twice on different cmd
+Open 2 more cmd and run the clients with localhost ip as the arguments twice on different cmd

 > `java TicTacToeClient 127.0.0.1`